Anomalous phase ordering of a quenched ferromagnetic superfluid: Results

 into a low wavevector portion

 and a high wavevector portion

 where we choose $k_\text{mid}=0.5\xi_s^{-1}$.
 In Fig.~\ref{EiEc}(c) we plot the energy changes $\Delta E(t)\equiv E(t)-E(10^5 t_s)$ of these three quantities for times after all vortices have annihilated.
 The energy $E_\text{low}$ decreases in time while $E_\text{high}$ increases, consistent with an energy cascade from $k<k_\text{mid}$ to $k\geq k_\text{mid}$.
-There is also a net decrease in the total energy $E_\text{tot}$, showing that energy is also lost from the spin wave excitations, either to other quadratic excitations~\cite{barnett2011,murata2007,uchino2010,symes2014} or to excitations beyond quadratic order.
-In principle, one could solve for the dynamics of these additional excitations to obtain effective spin wave dynamics.
-The spin waves would then show a cascade of energy from low to high wavevectors.
-Figure~\ref{EiEc}(b) shows that the spin wave energy cascade is associated with an approximate $k^{-4}$ scaling of $\epsilon_c(k,t)$ and $\epsilon_{F_z}(k,t)$.
+There is also a net decrease in the total spin wave energy $E_\text{sw}$, showing that energy is also lost from the spin wave excitations, either to other quadratic excitations~\cite{barnett2011,murata2007,uchino2010,symes2014} or to excitations beyond quadratic order.
+In principle, one could solve for the dynamics of these additional excitations to obtain effective spin wave dynamics that would transport energy from low to high wavevectors.
+Figure~\ref{EiEc}(b) shows that the spin wave energy transport is associated with an approximate $k^{-4}$ scaling of $\epsilon_c(k,t)$ and $\epsilon_{F_z}(k,t)$.
 (Note the spectral energies in most studies of turbulence include a $k$ phase space factor so that the $k^{-4}$ scaling observed here would normally be described as $k^{-3}$ scaling.)
-There are currently no predictions for this cascade within weak wave turbulence theory~\cite{zakharov1992,nazarenko2011}.
+There are currently no predictions for such a cascade within weak wave turbulence theory~\cite{zakharov1992,nazarenko2011}.
+To confirm that the energy transport shown in Figs.~\ref{EiEc}(b),(c) is a turbulent cascade would require showing that the energy transport is local in wavevector space.

-\section{A second regime of scale invariance}
+\subsection{A second regime of scale invariance}

-The robust shape of $\epsilon_\text{c}(k,t)$ for times $t\gtrsim 10^3t_s$ (see Fig.~\ref{EiEc}(b)) suggests a second regime of scale invariance beyond the scale invariant coarsening dynamics driven by vortex annihilation.
+The robust shape of $\epsilon_\text{c}(k,t)$ for times $t\gtrsim 10^3t_s$ (see Fig.~\ref{EiEc}(b)) suggests a regime of scale invariance driven by spin waves, beyond the scale invariant coarsening dynamics driven by vortex annihilation.
 To explore this we consider the late time dynamics of correlations of transverse spin, Eq.~\eqref{Gdef}, which in a scale invariant regime will evolve as~\cite{lee1995,bray2000},

 for some universal function $f$ and growing length scale $L(t)$.
 The $r^{-\nu}$ correction factor ensures $G(r,\infty)\sim r^{-\nu}$, consistent with equilibrium.
-Since $\nu\approx 0.0113\ll 1$, the correction is only significant when $G(r)$ is close to ordered.
+Since $\nu\approx 0.011\ll 1$, the correction is only significant when $G(r)$ is close to ordered.